Best Ways to See the Wild Horses of the Outer Banks

 Outer Banks Wild Horse Tours

-Some of these companies even offer kayak, ATV, and boat tours as well but it’s unanimous on the islands that the best way to see the horses are on jeep tours.
+Some of these companies even offer kayak, ATV, and boat tours as well, but it’s unanimous on the islands that the best way to see the horses is on jeep tours.

 Corolla’s original horse tour purveyor does not disappoint!
 Bob’s offers exciting open-air safari-style jeeps where visitors can take in the beautiful coastal landscape and see native wild horses in their natural habitat.